adileshemg/home-assignment-v1/README.md

 * Make sure your code works.
 * Make the code as production-worthy as possible, we want to see your coding style and abilities.
 * Consider good coding design and practices along the way (e.g. OOP, SOLID).
+* You are welcome to use AI tools (such as ChatGPT, GitHub Copilot, etc.) to assist with the assignment.
+However, you must include a brief note describing:
+	•	Which AI tools you used
+	•	How you used them (e.g., for code generation, debugging, design ideas)
+	•	Why you chose to use them